 Carefully turn the bottle upside down with the oral syringe in place (Figure F).

-In order to withdraw the prescribed dose (ml), pull the plunger slowly down until the top edge of the black ring is exactly level with the line marking the dose (Figure F).
+In order to withdraw the prescribed dose (ml), pull the plunger slowly down until the top edge of the plunger is exactly level with the line marking the dose (Figure F).
 If any air bubbles are observed inside the filled oral syringe, push the plunger back up until the air bubbles are expelled.
-Then pull the plunger down again until the top edge of the black ring is exactly level with the line marking the dose.
+Then pull the plunger down again until the top edge is exactly level with the line marking the dose.

 Turn the bottle to an upright position again.
 Disconnect the oral syringe by gently twisting it out of the bottle.